gzhang33/Christmas-tree/docs/stories/1-1-tech-stack-refactor.md

 - **Project Structure Notes:**
   - This story establishes the foundation.
 Ensure all new folders are created even if empty (use `.gitkeep` if needed, though not strictly required for local dev).
-  - `src/assets` should be used for static assets, but code references should go through `src/config/assets.ts` (to be created in future stories).
+  - Code in `src/assets` should be used for static assets, but all code references should go through `src/config/assets.ts` (to be created in future stories).

 ### References